QuantumCD/RunAsAdmin/README.md

 ==========

 The configuration file <b>has to be named <i>RunAsAdmin.cfg</i>!</b> If a file named this isn't placed directly next to the executable, then the application won't be able to load any configuration and will fail.
+When there is no file present, RunAsAdmin will create a default configuration file and alert you to the creation.
+Be sure to edit this though!

 Configuration is extremely easy.
 It's just a two-line text file (not .txt, .cfg!).
 The first line is the executable you want to launch, and the second line is all the default command line arguments you may need.